 The addition of the Alexa Voice remote also allows you to simply tell the TV to change the channel or turn up the volume.
 Users can even go a step further and control their thermostats, lights and plugs via the Fire Stick if they have compatible devices.

-And, with almost 200 Amazon Fire Stick channels just a button (or voice command) away, it is no surprise that the smart TV stick reached over 34 million users last year – but, can you watch normal TV on an Amazon Fire Stick?
+And, with almost 200 Amazon Fire Stick channels just a button (or voice command) away, it is no surprise that the streaming stick reached over 34 million users last year - but, can you watch normal TV on an Amazon Fire Stick?

 The simple answer is yes.
 As well as being able to watch live football on Amazon Fire Stick, there are various free apps available to help you stream live TV, along with dedicated catch-up services like BBC iPlayer and All 4.

 Want to know more about the Fire TV Stick?
-Take a look at our guide to what the Amazon Fire Stick is and see how it ranks in our rundown of the best streaming sticks available.
+Take a look at our guide to what the Amazon Fire Stick is and see how it performs in our Amazon Fire TV Stick review.
 Then, head to Amazon Fire TV Cube review or our pick of the best Amazon Fire TV Stick deals.

 For now, here is everything you need to know about watching TV on an Amazon Fire Stick.